 Side Effects of Irregular Periods on the Body

 Irregular cycles can have various effects on physical and mental well-being.
-Being aware of these impacts is essential for effectively managing menstrual problems.
+Being aware of these impacts is essential for effectively managing menstrual cycle problems.

 Physical Effects: